-LCQ course must be provided by a recognised training provider which offers New Zealand Qualifications Authority (NZQA) unit standards 4646 and 16705.
+LCQ course must be provided by a recognised training provider that offers New Zealand Qualifications Authority (NZQA) unit standards 4646 and 16705.
 These unit standards are under the Sale and Supply of Alcohol Act 2012.

 LCQ courses and certificates completed under the Sale of Liquor Act 1989 can no longer be accepted unless you already hold the Bridging Test.

 When you have completed a LCQ training course that references the Sale and Supply of Alcohol Act 2012 and passed the required units you can apply to ServiceIQ (previously known as the Hospitality Standards Institute) for your document.

 You will need to send them evidence that you have:

 You will also need to have paid the prescribed fee of $20 (most training providers send this on your behalf).